 Developing Prevention & Treatment Solutions for Alcohol & Substance Use Disorders

-Investigators from Dell Medical School and the Colleges of Natural Sciences, Liberal Arts and Pharmacy explore alcohol and drug actions at the molecular, electrophysiological and behavioral levels.
-Interdisciplinary collaborations allow the development of new tools and research approaches not possible in any one laboratory.
+Experienced investigators from Dell Medical School, the College of Natural Sciences, College of Liberal Arts, Cockrell School of Engineering, Steve Hicks School of Social Work and College of Pharmacy explore alcohol and drug actions at the molecular, electrophysiological and behavioral levels.
+Collaborations with engineers and scientists who are not currently alcohol researchers allow the development of new tools and research approaches not possible in any one laboratory.
+Clinical researchers explore the relationship of substance use disorders to co-morbid conditions like depression and bipolar disorder.

 Areas of Focus